pdhbo/ximilar-client/README.md

 result = task.classify([{'_url': 'www.example.com/1.jpg'}])
 ```

-The result is in json/dictionary format and you can access it like this(depends on which version of classify you use):
+The result is in json/dictionary format and you can access it like this:

 ```python
 best_label = result['records'][0]['best_label']